Sign up to the Brew Mart newsletter for the latest news, offers & more

 In homebrewing, yeasts are responsible for converting fermentable sugars into alcohol.

-There are hundreds of varieties and strains of yeast.
+There are hundreds of varieties and strains of yeast for brewing.

-Ale Yeast which is commonly called top or surface fermenting yeasts due to the yeast rising to the top during use.
-The yeast rising to the surface creates a rich very thick yeast head.
+Ale Yeast is commonly identified as top or surface fermenting yeasts due to the yeast rising to the top during use.
+The yeast rising to the surface creates a rich, very thick yeast head.